IMDb: Data format and access

-Film titles

-The IMDb has sites in English as well as versions translated completely or in part into other languages (Danish, Finnish, French, German, Hungarian, Italian, Polish, Portuguese, Spanish and Romanian).
-The non-English language sites display film titles in the specified language.
-Originally, IMDb's English language sites displayed titles according to their original country-of-origin language, however, in 2010 IMDb began allowing individual users in the UK and USA to choose primary title display by either the original-language titles, or the US or UK release title (normally, in English).

 Podcasts

 On October 21, 2021, the site added the ability to add podcasts (both as series and episodes) as titles to the site, via an IMDb employee announcement on their Sprinklr forums.
 As of December 2022, the numbers of podcast series stood at 24,778, with podcast episodes at 3,076,386.

+IMDb STARmeter Awards

+Annually, IMDb STARmeter Awards are presented to industry professionals in various categories.
+Professionals who have appeared in its annual "top 10 lists" are considered for this award.
+"IMDb determines its definitive top 10 lists using data from IMDbPro STARmeter rankings, which are based on the actual page views of the more than 200 million monthly visitors to the site."
+Initially IMDb STARmeter Awards were given in two categories, IMDb Fan favorite STARmeter Award and IMDb Breakout STARmeter Award.
+Celebrating 20th anniversary of IMDbPro, it launched IMDb Icon STARmeter Award, which is given to prominent artists of the industry who have appeared in the top 10 positions throughout the year.
+Salma Hayek received the inaugural award.